amoradi/scintilla/README.md

 ### `<Frame />`

 Responsive container for all `data`-needy child components.
+Wrap `Frame` in your own container to constrain width.

 - **`height?: number`**
   Optionally specify height in pixels.
 Defaults to `50px`.